 The hotel is in a great location.
 Far enough from the noise of Broadway but close enough to walk.
-The rooms were a good size, they served free breakfast and had a great pool.
+The rooms were a good size, a complimentary breakfast was served, and the hotel had a great pool.
 You couldn’t ask for more.
-Once settled we headed out to find the best 5 easy drinks Nashville, TN had to offer.
+Once settled, we headed out to find the best drinks Nashville, TN, had to offer.

 Our first night just happened to be Cinco de Mayo.
-Of course, every Mexican restaurant had a 2 hour wait so we walked over to the Margaritaville Hotel and went up to Fins Bar to kill the time.
-There we had a ‘License to Chill’, ‘Melon Mixer’ and of course the ‘Perfect Margarita’.
-After munching on some chips, sipping on our cocktails and listening to the band for a bit it was time for our dinner reservation across the street.
+Of course, every Mexican restaurant had a 2-hour wait, so we walked to the Margaritaville Hotel and went up to Fins Bar to kill time.
+We had a License to Chill, Melon Mixer, and the ‘Perfect Margarita.’
+After munching on chips, sipping our cocktails, and listening to the band for a bit, it was time for our dinner reservation across the street.

-5 Easy Drinks Nashville, TN Calacas Mexican Restaurant
+Calacas Mexican Restaurant

 The Calacas Mexican Restaurant was part of the Springhill Suites hotel complex.
-The menu was interesting, and they had this really great tasting Broken Spanish cocktail made with vodka, Falernum, Cointreau, passion fruit, lime juice and agave.
+It was as good a home as it was in the restaurant!
+The menu was interesting, and they had this great tasting Broken Spanish cocktail made with vodka, Falernum, Cointreau, passion fruit, lime juice, and agave.
 I couldn’t wait to get home and try the recipe.

 The next day we headed back to Broadway to check it out in the daylight.
 The bands were still playing, which really surprised me.
-It is amazing how many bands were in the city.
-There are enough bands for every club to have a day band and night band.
+It is incredible how many live bands were in the city.
+There are enough bands for every club to have a day and night band.
 It’s amazing!
 People that love live music will be right at home!

-Halfway through the Peddling trip we stopped at Headquarters for a 20-minute break.
+Halfway through the Peddling Bike trip, we stopped at Headquarters for a 20-minute break.
 We were told we should try the Oreo Cookie shot.
 So, I thought to myself, they sound delicious, and I bet my followers would LOVE to know how to make them.
 Check out the video of Wendy from Headquarters sharing the secret recipe!

 Our last night ended with dancing at Jason Aldean’s.
 All in all, it was a great trip!
 Many thanks to Wendy and Bethany for sharing their secret recipes for all of you to enjoy!